 The main part of my epiphany moment is that I am now being honest with myself.
 I cannot suppress this anymore I don’t want to suppress this anymore I feel the happiest I’ve ever been in my life and I enjoy being Mikki and spending time with Mikki.
 I’ve dealt with this on a real mental level and thought about, studied, and cried about what happened then and what’s happened since but I always look forward to the future now and don’t look to the past as much as I once did.
 After all, I’m not going that way in my life.

 Since the pride weekend I have asked myself lots and lots of times, “Why does this feel so right?”
 It’s not weird, it’s not sexual, I’m not doing it to score browny points or be more popular.
 If anything those are probably things you don’t want to be doing.
 However, it feels right!

 Once I’d admitted this was me, this was who I am, I’d finally come out to myself.

 I’d say this was like a huge weight had been lifted off me.
 The initial moment at Pride I can actually pinpoint it as the moment I stepped out of the hotel.
 That exact moment.
 The moment my private little secret became very public and a huge wave of relief and also confidence washed over me.

-Subsequent moments of coming out have been everytime I’ve told friends, family and clients and its like a little bit more doubt is removed from my mind.
+Subsequent moments of coming out have been every time I’ve told friends, family, and clients.
+It’s like a little bit more doubt is removed from my mind.

 I still have the things I am still dealing with but I enjoy being Mikki, lots.

-And if being Mikki means that I can never be with anybody else, then I don’t care I would rather be alone and be Mikki then have to lie to myself ever again, suppress myself once more and be unhappy!
+And if being Mikki means that I can never be with anybody else, then I don’t care I would rather be alone and be Mikki than have to lie to myself ever again, suppress myself once more, and be unhappy!

 I’ve known you for years and recently you seem so confident and carefree.